mlochbaum/BQN/tutorial/list.md

 <!--GEN
 Primitives ⟨"#%%Comment", "‿% %Strand"⟩
 -->
-Finally, *strand notation* is a shortcut for simple lists like a few numbers.
-It's written with the *ligature* `‿`, which has a higher precedence than either functions or operators.
+Finally, *strand notation* is a shortcut for simple lists, like one that just lists a few numbers.
+It's written with the *ligature* `‿`, which has a higher precedence than either functions or operators (and on the BQN keyboard, the ligature is written with a backslash, then a space).
 A sequence of values joined with ligatures becomes a list, so that for example the following two expressions are equivalent:

     ⟨2,+,-⟩
     2‿+‿-

 Strand notation is shorter and looks less cluttered in this example.
-As with lists, anything goes in a strand, but if it's the result of a function or operator, or another strand, then it has to be put in parentheses.
+As with lists, anything goes in a strand, but if it's the result of a function or operator, or another strand, then it has to be put in parentheses first.
 With one set of parentheses, a strand will be just as long as the equivalent bracketed list, and with two you're better off using the list.

-A ligature is a kind of notation and doesn't do something specific like a function does.
+An individual ligature part of BQN syntax, not a value, and it doesn't do something specific like a function does.
 It's the sequence of ligatures that makes whatever they join together into a list.
 So if we parenthesize either ligature below, we get a different result!
 Ligatures aren't right-associative or left-associative.

         0‿1‿2
         (0‿1)‿2